dragosdobro/pi-planner/README.md

 -	it tries to fill each iteration to its Recommended Load (not the Total Capacity)
 -	all the data is inputted manually in the PiPlannerApplicationTests.java class
--	to help you with inputting the data, I created a sample PI_Scope_Helper_Template.xlsx (you can export the stories from each iteration with their description and priority)
+-	to help you with inputting the data, I created a sample PI_Scope_Helper_Template.xlsx (you can export the stories from Jira/Rally with their description, priority and DEV/CT/FT estimations and the template helps you write the input data Java code, yes I am aware of the irony in using Excel to write Java :)) , if you like Excel so much, I challenge to translate this code into VBA and just use Excel :)) )